adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 ### Installing software

 - You can install software and run it from your home directory (you may want to add paths to your .bashrc file)
-- You can use conda for R/python packages (local but allows multiple environments and “easy” installation)
+- You can use [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) for R/python packages (local but allows multiple environments and “easy” installation).
+We strongly recommend mamba over conda due to [licensing issues with some conda repositories](https://www.datacamp.com/blog/navigating-anaconda-licensing)
 - If something might be generally useful and/or it is hard (impossible without root access?) to install you can ask [Charles](mailto:crb55@cam.ac.uk) to install it centrally.

 ## Appendix